Real root finding for low rank linear matrices: Introduction

-In our paper, we are not after large-scale problem instances solved approximately with floating point arithmetic.
+In our paper, we are not after trying to solve approximately large-scale problem instances with floating point arithmetic.
 In contrast, our focus is on symbolic computation and rigorous algorithms.
-This means that we are not concerned with numerical scaling and conditioning issues: all our computations are carried out with exact arithmetic on integers and rational numbers, and we provide mathematical guarantees of exactness of the output of our algorithm, under the assumption that the input is also exactly provided in rational arithmetic and satisfies some genericity assumptions that are specified below.
-Obviously, these guarantees come with a price, and our algorithm complexity is exponential in the number of variables or problem size, and hence limited to small dimensions.
+This means that we are not concerned with numerical scaling and conditioning issues.
+We provide mathematical guarantees of exactness of the output of our algorithm, under the assumption that the input is also exactly provided in rational arithmetic and satisfies some algebraic assumptions that are specified below.
+Obviously, these guarantees come with a price, and our algorithm complexity is exponential in the number of variables or problem size, and hence limited to ``small'' dimensions.
 But this is not specific to our algorithm, this limitation is shared with all symbolic computation methods: our algorithm should be applied to small-size problems for which it is absolutely crucial to find exact solutions.

-However, the main difference with the state-of-the-art is that the complexity achieved by our algorithm is essentially quadratic in a multilinear B\'ezout bound on the maximum number of complex solutions encoded by the output.
-This bound is itself dominated by ${\binom{n+m(m-r)}{n}}^3$.
-Hence, for particular sub-classes of the problem, for example when the size of the matrix is fixed, the multilinear bounds (and hence the complexity) are polynomial in the number of variables.
+{Still, in this context, complexity issues are topical and can lead to practical improvements.} The main difference with the state-of-the-art is that the complexity achieved by our algorithm is essentially quadratic in a multilinear B\'ezout bound on the maximum number of complex solutions encoded by the output.
+This bound is itself dominated by \rect{${\binom{n+m(s-r)}{n}}^3$}.
+Hence, for particular sub-classes of the problem, for example when the \rect{maximum dimension} of the matrix is fixed, the multilinear bounds (and hence the complexity) are polynomial in the number of variables.
+We will see that this leads to faster implementations at the end of the paper.